bojanv91/bojanv91.github.io/input/posts/2015-09-29-towards-good-enough-code-re-factoring-business-rule-check-specification-pattern.md

 Title: Refactoring business rules with the Specification Pattern
 ---

 The other day, one of my colleges asked me for code review on a specific part of code and I said let's dig a little deeper into the options that we have.
 In this article, I demonstrate the re-factoring steps in detail that we've taken and eventually how we employed the `Specification Pattern` <!--excerpt-->.
-Have in mind that, I choose a very basic example in order to keep things simple and avoid confusion that can be arouse from domain complexity.
+Have in mind that, I choose a very basic example in order to keep things simple and avoid confusion that can be arouse from domain complexity.<!--excerpt-->

 Here is the original code: